Nazarkovsky/COFs-dimensionality-prediction.-Boosted-Neural-Network/README.md

 The Neural Network comprises 10 continuous and 2 categorical inputs (variables) for 576 structures after the data pre-processing: cleaning from the outliers, zero values.
 No missing values were detected.

-Also, the summary as a figure is attached
+Also, the summary of the metrics and diagram are attached.
+Separately, the summary about the estimates is composed into an Excel table is available.